--Advertisement--

 The defence headquarters has also confirmed the emergence of the group in north-western Nigeria.

-Edward Buba, director of defence media operations, made the confirmation while briefing the press on the operations of the military on Thursday in Abuja.
+Edward Buba, director of defence media operations, briefed the press on Thursday in Abuja.

-Buba said the new terror group emerged from the Republic of Niger after the coup that led to the breakdown of military cooperation between Nigeria and Niger.
+Buba said the new terror group emerged from Niger Republic after the coup that led to the breakdown of military cooperation between Nigeria and the neighbouring country.

 He said the terrorists began making inroads into Sokoto and Kebbi states from the Niger Republic and Mali axis, particularly after the coup in Niger Republic.